Home 9 News 9 Importance of cotton origin verification in supply chain concerns

 Importance of cotton origin verification in supply chain concerns

 Recent scrutiny by the UK Parliament of apparel cotton supply chains, as highlighted in a BBC article, underscores the critical importance of cotton origin verification and supply chain transparency in global sourcing practices.
-During a hearing before the UK Parliament’s Business and Trade Committee, challenges were raised about apparel supply chains’ ability to confirm that products were made without the use of forced labour.

 Why cotton origin testing is crucial in the textile industry